 |2 years from configuration or update||Google Analytics: It allows to analyse the traffic of the web and obtain navigation statistics.
 More information here.|

 Yes, and not only delete, but also blocked, in a general or particular way for a specific domain.
 To remove cookies from a website you must go to your browser’s cookie settings, search the cookies associated with the domain in question and remove them:

 - Cookie settings in Google Chrome

 - Cookie settings in Apple Safari on Mac and iPhone

 - Cookie settings in Microsoft Internet Explorer and Edge

 The installation of cookies can be avoided by navigating the web in a private or incognito browsing mode or by deactivating the storage of cookies altogether (in which case, the site may stop working properly).
 Please check the links on the previous section for more information on how to disable cookies.

 More information about cookies

-If you wish to have more control over the installation of cookies, you can install programs or add-ons to your browser, known as “Do Not Track” tools, which will allow you to choose the cookies you wish to allow.
+If you wish to have more control over the installation of cookies, you can install programmes or add-ons to your browser, or activate modes, known as Do Not Track or Incognito, which will allow you to choose the cookies you wish to allow.